 Full-grain leather can be characterized by its smooth and luxurious surface.
 You can say, it’s the best and most desirable type of leather that one can ever get.

 It´s not sanded, buffed or snuffed to remove any organic or natural marks from its surface.
-The fibers are highly durable and stable because the grain has not been abstracted.
+The fibres are highly durable and stable because the grain has not been abstracted.

 This type of leather has less moisture, as the grain has a characteristic of breathing.
 The leather creates a patina, which is a thin layer that shields it from any type of damage from corroding or wearing.
 Additionally, it provides an aesthetic look and is used in making high-quality bags, footwear, and furniture.